 Lawyer Oğuz Evren Kılıç told Bloomberg that he was contacted by an unspecified number of Thodex users on Wednesday and a legal complaint against the CEO has been filed on their behalf.

-Just last month, Thodex had announced a giveaway of 4 million Dogecoins to reach more user numbers.
+In March of 2021, Thodex had announced a giveaway of 4 million Dogecoins to reach more user numbers.
 However, per Bloomberg, several users tweeted they hadn't received the currency.